ami-arkhan/study/codes/sorting/insertion-sort/README.md

 ## Learn:
 - **Insertion sort method:**
   - Read an element and compare with all previous elements to insert into correct position.
+  - All intermediate elements need to be shifted to make space for the inserting element.

 - **Implementation method:**
   - [x] Iteration with array.